xarta/ActiveDirectory/README.md

 # ActiveDirectory
 ~~PowerShell Scripts, Functions, and Modules for managing Active Directory~~

-I've forked the very useful script from Mike Frobbins, so that in time I can develop a more capable PRTG sensor based on it.
-(Crude beginning - as want to examine different objects based on a parameter).
+I've forked very useful scripts from Mike Frobbins, so that in time I can develop a more capable AD Lockout PRTG sensor based on the AD Lockout script.
+(Crude beginning - as want to examine different objects based on a parameter - just proof of concept really, right now).

+Obviously the script (PRTG sensor/probe etc.) would need read access to the AD's Security Log to work.